Tiliqua/assert-js/README.md

 Now you are covered by the Assertion and you don't need to be worried that somebody might pass empty object {} to doSomethingWithHtmlElement.

-**doSomethingWithHtmlElement function was designed to work with HTMLElement, period!**
+**doSomethingWithHtmlElement function was designed to work with HTMLElement!**

 I know, this is totally against [Duck Typing](https://en.wikipedia.org/wiki/Duck_typing) concept.
 If you believe that Duck Typing is what you need then this library will bring you no value, don't use it.